microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealth-list.md

 ---
 title: "List serviceHealths"
-description: "Get service health overviews of tenant's all services.
-Returns a list of the serviceHealth objects and their properties."
+description: "Retrieve a list of the serviceHealth objects and their properties."
 author: "payiAzure"
 localization_priority: Normal
 ms.prod: "service communications"